jrask/elk-lab/README.md

 **File inputs need absolute paths, open logstash/logstash.conf and edit paths to input files.**

-Goto elk-lab directory and start with
+Goto elk-lab directory and start with:

     logstash agent -f logstash/logstash.conf --debug -- web

 Open a browser and goto http://localhost:9292/index.html.
 Somewhere in the text on the kibana default page is a link to a default logstash dashboard, click that link.

 You should now see an empty dashboard, it might say that there are no indices in the specified time period which is fine since we have not stored anything.

-in elk-lab directory, write
+in elk-lab directory, write:

     echo 'Hello world' >> logs/access.log

 Refresh dashboard and you should have a green line in the histogram and an event below.